-The goal of promoting user-customizability is to generalize to new instances other than those embedded in the systems, without requiring end-users' explicit programming.
-For example, in gesture recognition, a few systems, such as KinectScript~\cite{Nebeling:2015:KA} and Visual Gesture Builder~\cite{MSkinect:2017:VGB} allow users to interactively define gestures by recording a few repetitions.
-MotionMA~\cite{velloso:2013:ExpNovice} and YouMove~\cite{anderson:2013:youmove} allow users to define movements via Programming by Demonstration (PbD).
-Besides gestures and movements instances, other finer analysis tasks involve users' specification of which body part(s) to analyze.
-A medical research analysis tool, DeepLabCut~\cite{mathis:2018:deeplabcut}, allows manual labeling of body parts across animal species for training data-driven models.
-Kinovea~\cite{Kinovea:2004:AMYV} and RealitySketch~\cite{Suzuki:2020:ERG} allow users to manually select points to track on top of videos, and customized joint angles can be further computed from the tracked points.
-While such keypoint definitions apply to a specific video, in this work we develop a systematic set of mappings for users to customize reusable human pose biomechanics across videos.
+\para{User-Customizability in UI.} Retaining user-customizability in system design has the primary advantage of promoting the user experience.
+For example, several sports data visual analytics systems~\cite{lin:2022:QOE,Chen:2021:ASV} allow sports fans to select the game data of interest for visualization to facilitate a personalized game viewing experience. {RASIPAM~\cite{wu:2022:IPM} allows experts to specify tactics for interactive explorations.} Letting users {interact with} computational design processes~\cite{su:2018:ISN,su:2022:DIS} can also produce results tailored for users' preferences.
+Besides promoting user experience, involving users in the loop has also been an effective way to retain system scalability, since new instances other than those embedded in the systems can be easily introduced without requiring end users' explicit programming.
+For example, in gesture recognition, KinectScript~\cite{Nebeling:2015:KA} and Visual Gesture Builder~\cite{MSkinect:2017:VGB} allow users to interactively define gestures by recording a few repetitions.
+A medical research analysis tool, DeepLabCut~\cite{mathis:2018:deeplabcut}, supports manual annotations of animals' body parts for training data-driven models to be compatible with different animal species.
+Several sports coaching tools, such as MotionMA~\cite{velloso:2013:ExpNovice} and YouMove~\cite{anderson:2013:youmove}, allow users to define exemplar movements via Programming by Demonstration (PbD).
+Two systems serving a similar goal to our customizable pose attributes are Kinovea~\cite{Kinovea:2004:AMYV} and RealitySketch~\cite{Suzuki:2020:ERG}, which allow users to label points or angles for tracking on top of videos.
+While such keypoint definitions apply to specific videos, \emph{PoseCoach} provides a systematic set of mappings for specifying semantic human pose biomechanics that can be applied across videos.